 Paddling on Near-Freezing Water is Extraordinarily Dangerous

-No idea of the huge risk they're taking by paddling with no thermal protection on this guided kayak tour of an Alaskan glacier.
+These folks have no idea of the huge risk they're taking by paddling with no thermal protection on this guided kayak tour of an Alaskan glacier.

 Irresponsible outfitters take novices on glacier kayak outings with no thermal protection, while clueless newbies are lured onto ice-cold water by Facebook and other social media posts that encourage unprotected winter paddling.

 Every single time, it's an invitation to disaster.
 All it takes is a little slip of the paddle and an unintended capsize to set the stage for another tragedy.
-The paddlers in these pictures have no idea of the incredible risk that they're taking.

 No Thermal Protection